The rise of data-driven weather forecasting: Methodology and experiments

-We choose to initialize PGW from the same analysis as IFS, namely the ECMWF operational analysis.
+We choose to initialize PGW from the same analysis as IFS, namely the ECMWF operational IFS analysis.
 This choice appears natural for a fair comparison between PGW and IFS in an operational-like setting.
-PGW was trained using ERA5 data, meaning initialization from the operational analysis may induce some impact on scores.
-An optimal configuration of an ML-based forecasting system would likely `fine-tune' (training near convergence) on operational analysis.
+PGW was trained using ERA5 data and has a horizontal grid spacing of 28km, meaning initialization from the operational IFS analysis may induce some impact on scores.
+An optimal configuration of an ML-based forecasting system would likely `fine-tune' (training near convergence) on operational IFS analysis.
 This optimization is outside the scope of this work but is worthy of note.
-The operational analysis is created by using the current operational data assimilation system, which operates at a higher resolution (9km) and uses a more recent (and therefore improved) IFS version than ERA5 to construct superior initial conditions.
+The operational IFS analysis is created by using the current operational data assimilation system, which operates at a higher resolution (9km) and uses a more recent (and therefore improved) IFS version than ERA5 to construct superior initial conditions.

-As a complementary experiment, we also run PGW starting from ERA5 analysis (PGW\_E5).
+As a complementary experiment, we also run PGW starting from ERA5 reanalysis (PGW\_E5).
 This experiment shows that PGW starting from the operational high-resolution analysis generally performs better than PGW starting from ERA5 for the first days of the forecast (roughly up to day 4 depending on the variable and domain of interest), as illustrated in Fig.~\ref{fig:seasons}.

-We also run IFS initialized from the operational analysis at a lower resolution (IFS\_LR) close to the PGW resolution to isolate the impact of model horizontal resolution on forecast performance.
+We also run IFS initialized from the operational IFS analysis at a lower resolution (IFS\_LR) close to the PGW resolution to isolate the impact of model horizontal resolution on forecast performance.
 This impact differs depending on both variable and lead time.
-For T850 at a lead time of two days, a change in horizontal resolution results in a clear degradation of the forecast skill, but at a 6 day lead time and for Z500 there are only small differences between IFS and IFS\_LR errors in our results in Fig.~\ref{fig:seasons}(c).
+For T850 at a lead time of two days, a change in horizontal resolution results in a clear degradation of the forecast accuracy, but at a 6 day lead time and for Z500 there are only small differences between IFS and IFS\_LR errors in our results in Fig.~\ref{fig:seasons}(c).

 As expected, IFS\_LR is ranked between ERA5 and IFS in terms of performance.
-Indeed, IFS and IFS\_LR forecasts are better than ERA5 forecasts because they start from the operational analysis.
-Concerning PGW, which has the same horizontal resolution as IFS\_LR, it is interesting to note that both forecasts have similar errors to ERA5 for T850 over the winter period, and these are noticeably larger than with IFS operational forecasts.
+Indeed, IFS and IFS\_LR forecasts are better than ERA5 forecasts because they start from the operational IFS analysis.
+Concerning PGW, which has the same horizontal resolution as IFS\_LR, it is interesting to note that both forecasts have similar errors to ERA5 for T850 over the winter period, and these are noticeably larger than with operational IFS forecasts.
 Also, the impact of the model horizontal resolution is smaller at longer lead times, as illustrated in Figs~\ref{fig:seasons}(c,d).